sparkfun/hacker-application/code/README - Explanation of Code Samples.md

 	I found this problem in the "Cracking the Coding Interview" book a while ago.
 I love puzzles and brain teasers.
 I included the runtime complexity as well at the bottom of the code sample.

+5)  java sample/RockPaperScissors.java
+	Technologies Used: Java

+	I included this code sample to demonstrate my object oriented programming capabilities.
+While I do not have extensive experience in object oriented php, I am confident I can extened my object oriented java skills to learn it quickly!

 LASTLY

 Please see my current project (from work) at https://github.com/iLegislate